 While a wide range of opportunities exist, a nationwide survey indicates that health informatics jobs take longer to fill.
 Recognizing the need to train workers in this field, the American Health Information Management Association (AHIMA) prioritized transforming health information management to a graduate-level profession and proposed the establishment of a master’s degree for advanced practice roles.

-As part of the M.S. in Health Informatics curriculum, you’ll develop your competency in key areas including data analytics, math and computer science.
+As part of the transfer-friendly M.S. in Health Informatics curriculum, you’ll develop your competency in key areas including data analytics, math and computer science.
 You’ll learn from highly qualified faculty members with extensive expertise within each discipline.
 Your in-depth, 12-week courses in data analytics, database management, and data visualization and reporting will prepare you to integrate information technology systems, applications and principles into the short- and long-term goals of a healthcare organization.

 You’ll learn how to collect, analyze and prepare data to create dashboards that communicate critical business insights.
 From being able to present a clear picture of current medications and dosing times to tracking patient wait times throughout the treatment process, you’ll learn to use the most popular visualization tools to structure and streamline data to highlight implications.

 You’ll take an enterprise-wide look at various types of data collected by an organization as a way of learning the concepts and methods for managing, maintaining and securing that information.
 In addition, an introduction to data analytics will provide you an opportunity to familiarize yourself with current statistical software, statistical inference methods for informed decision making, and ethical principles of data analytics.

 Recommend policies, procedures and systems that manage information as a healthcare asset